What are fibroids?

 Uterine fibroids develop out of muscle tissue in your uterus.
 Fibroids are quite common during your childbearing years and usually aren’t cancerous.
 The growths vary in size, from pea-sized to the size of a grapefruit, although most aren’t that large.
 You may have just a single uterine fibroid or several at one time.

 In the majority of cases, uterine fibroids produce little to no symptoms.
-Most dissolve naturally on their own in time.
 However, fibroids can also cause uncomfortable symptoms, such as abnormal bleeding and other side effects.

 Artemis Menstrual Health and Gynecology is WNY’s only office offering in-office procedures, with anesthesia.